SharonLutz/powerGcE/README.md

 ```

 ## Output
-For this example, we get the following matrix and corresponding plot which output the type 1 error rate (row 1 of the matrix) and the power (row 2 and 3 of the matrix) to detect the SNP by environment interaction on the outcome.
-We can see from the plot below that we have the most power in this scenario when the SNP by environment interaction is tested for all 3 SNPs instead of for each SNP individually.
+For this example, we get the following matrix and corresponding plot which outputs the  empirical power to detect the SNP by environment interaction on the binary outcome.
+We can see from the plot below that we have adequate power in this scenario.

 ```
-      lmX1  lmX2  lmX3 lmAll
-[1,] 0.016 0.015 0.020 0.052
-[2,] 0.095 0.030 0.017 0.154
-[3,] 0.439 0.091 0.045 0.578
+     BetaI power
+[1,] -1.00 0.996
+[2,] -0.95 0.996
+[3,] -0.90 0.981
+[4,] -0.85 0.962
+[5,] -0.80 0.908
+[6,] -0.75 0.833
 ```
 <img src="https://github.com/SharonLutz/gxeRC/blob/master/gxeRC.png" width="600">

-## References
+## Notes
-The power analysis used here was implemented in the following manuscript: <br/>

-**Lutz SM**, Frederiksen B, Begum F, Cho MH, Hobbs B, McDonald ML, Parker MM, DeMeo DL, Jiang L, Eringher M, Young K, Foreman MG, Kinney GL, Make BJ, Lomas DA, Bakke P, Gulsvik A, Crapo JD, Silverman EK, Beaty TH, Hokanson JE.
-(2019) Common and Rare Variants Genetic Association Analysis of Cigarettes Per Day Among Ever Smokers in COPD Cases and Controls. *NTR*.
-21(6):714-722.
+Please note that this is an emperical power analysis.